House Speaker Nancy Pelosi (D-CA) released a

 Rep. Mikie Sherrill (D-NJ) and Sen. Bob Menendez (D-NJ) introduced

 , companion bills providing $500 billion in emergency funding to every state, county, and community in the country.
 The bill includes formulas by which allocations would be distributed and prioritizes assistance to the areas with the greatest need.
-These bills received support from many organizations including the U.S. Conference of Mayors, the National League of Cities, and the National Association of Counties.
 Many view this initiative as middle ground for negotiations on the next relief package move forward.

 The Congressional Budget Office (CBO)